 Terms of reference

-- The inspection should seek to provide assurance of the level of improvements within the following areas:
+- The inspection sought to provide assurance of the level of improvements within the following areas:

 - search warrants, whether granted by a Magistrates’ Court or a Crown Court, together with the information in support;